Wow, I cannot wait to let every 25-year-old jobseeker mine my top-tier marketing connections to help them land a job.

 Frankly, we find Mekota adorable, and Blazek, well, abhorable.

 UPDATE This just in!
-Apparently Peter Shankman, author, speaker, and generally nice guy, agrees with us, because he reached out to Diana Mekota and invited her to send him his resume!
+Apparently our good friend, Peter Shankman, author, speaker, and generally nice guy, agrees with us, because he reached out to Diana Mekota and invited her to send him his resume!

 Shankman, author of, among other things, Nice Companies Finish First and Can We Do That?!
 Outrageous PR Stunts That Work, has had his share of networking when he was “young and green” (now he is a revered and highly sought-after marketing and business expert).